WSTG - Latest

 - Apache Tomcat running on port 8080.

 The same task may be performed by vulnerability scanners, but first check that the scanner of choice is able to identify HTTP[S] services running on non-standard ports.
-For example, Nessus is capable of identifying them on arbitrary ports (provided it is instructed to scan all the ports), and will provide, with respect to Nmap, a number of tests on known web server vulnerabilities, as well as on the SSL configuration of HTTPS services.
+For example, Nessus is capable of identifying them on arbitrary ports (provided it is instructed to scan all the ports), and will provide, with respect to Nmap, a number of tests on known web server vulnerabilities, as well as on the TLS/SSL configuration of HTTPS services.
 As hinted before, Nessus is also able to spot popular applications or web interfaces which could otherwise go unnoticed (for example, a Tomcat administrative interface).

 Approaches to Address Issue 3 - Virtual Hosts